10 Best Toilet Fill Valves in 2022 – Reviews & Top Picks

 Still, some of those features might be useful, like the built-in mini valve that automatically adjusts the refill level as needed.
 There are also jets on the valve that spray water into the tank to help keep it clean.
 And if there’s a leak, the valve will make an audible alert noise so you’ll know.

-But this valve isn’t going to work in all toilets.
-If you have a low-flow toilet, you’re better off skipping this valve.
+But this toilet tank fill valve isn’t going to work in all toilets.
+If you have a low-flow toilet, you’re better off skipping this toilet fill valve.
 It lacks the adjustability necessary to fit a wide range of toilets since it’s only adjustable from 11-13.8 inches.
-It would be quite frustrating to take your toilet apart only to find that your new valve won’t work, so we’d recommend finding a valve with more adjustability that will fit a wider range of toilets.
+It would be quite frustrating to take your toilet apart only to find that your new valve won’t work, so we’d recommend finding a toilet fill valve with more adjustability that will fit a wider range of toilets.

 7. Plumbcraft 7030911 Anti-Siphon Toilet Fill Valve